 Coming from either the North or the South, you will take coastal highway 101 to the Heceta Head Lighthouse.
 There is a dedicated parking lot next to the beach and a hiking trail that will take you up to the lighthouse.
-To provide you with a more detailed layout of the Heceta Head Lighthouse Scenic Viewpoint, I have included a detail map for you to review below.
+To provide you with a more detailed layout of the Heceta Head Lighthouse Scenic Viewpoint, I have included a detailed map for you to review below.

 Best Time to Visit the Heceta Head Lighthouse

 To assist you in determining the best time for you to plan your trip, I have included some information on average temperature, average precipitation levels, and the average number of visitors for you to review in my Heceta Head Lighthouse guide below.